 Concerned visitor (Bsc.
 Kin., PFLC)

-The causes of lower back injury are poorly understood (Nelson 1993).
+Muscular imbalance and inflexibilities may be attributed to injury, but the causes of lower back injury are poorly understood (Nelson 1993).
 Although the views you express are popular, I used to hold similar beliefs, other authorities and I disagree with this oversimplified theory.
-These generalizations are in contrast certain peer refereed journals, academic texts, empirical evidence, and my professional experiences.
+These generalizations are, in contrast, certain peer refereed journals, academic texts, empirical evidence, and my professional experiences.

 Commonly held beliefs on the causes of injury are often not supported by scientific studies.
-For example, a past colleague performed an exhaustive review of the scientific literature on the problems associated with hyperextension of the lumbar spine during the bench press.
-This posture is performed by most powerlifters.
+For example, a past colleague performed an exhaustive review of the scientific literature on the problems associated with hyperextension of the lumbar spine during the Powerlifting-style bench press.
 He found no studies remotely demonstrating problems with this posture despite commonly held beliefs in the exercise community.

-For those with no history of lower back pain during hip flexion, situps or leg-hip raises can be concidered so the abdominal and hip flexors can be exercised in a single exercise.
+For those with no history of lower back pain during hip flexion, situps or leg-hip raises can be considered, so the abdominal and hip flexors can be exercised in a single exercise.
 A determination should be made if the client has adequate abdominal strength to counter the psoas' pull.
 Like the lower back integrity previously discussed, this biomechanical deficiency can be easily corrected (see links immediately below).
-In some cases crunches, or half sit ups can be performed for the first months before the introduction of hip flexor movements.
+Crunches, or half sit ups can be prescribed for the first months before the introduction of hip flexor movements.

-Incidentally the bend of the hip severally diminishes Psoas' mechanical efficiency and consequently its pull on the lumbar spine.
+Incidentally, the bend of the hip severely diminishes Psoas' mechanical efficiency and consequently, its pull on the lumbar spine.
 See tension potential.
 Kreighbaum (1996) adds: "For a performer with weak abdominal, the hip-flexed position is the best".

-As for having your feet anchored effecting movement from the origin rather than the insertion, this essentially does not effect its activation.
-The muscle contracts through out itself despite the end that moves (origin or insertion).
-Are the forces through the Latissimus Dorsi some how different in pullup as compared to the pulldown?
+As for having your feet anchored affecting movement from the origin rather than the insertion, this essentially does not affect its activation.
+The muscle contracts through out itself, despite the end that moves (origin or insertion).
+Are the forces through the Latissimus Dorsi somehow different in pullup as compared to the pulldown?
 Your old physics or biomechanics book will clarify the forces are indistinguishable.
 Incidentally, the crest of the pubis is often referred to as the origin of the Rectus Abdominis, anyway.
 Obviously, man made classification systems do not perfectly fit all constructs; these semantics merely propitiate rhetorical arguments.